Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 1:1 forwarding takes place via one or more LoRaWAN packets (depending on the wMBUS telegram byte size).
 Thus the end-to-end encryption of sensitive wireless MBUS consumption data is preserved.
-Initial conguration, firmware updates & status readouts are done user-friendly via USB on the PC with the Lobaro Tool (Windows, Linux, Mac).
+Initial configuration, firmware updates & status readouts are done user-friendly via USB on the PC with the Lobaro Tool (Windows, Linux, Mac).
 An additional possibility of configuration in the field "over the air" by means of LoRaWAN downlinks will soon also be available via firmware update.

 **Please read the manual carefully before operating the device.
 A safe operation of the device is only possible if you follow the guides provided in this manual.
-Using the device differently than intended by Lobaro my cause damage to people, the environment, or the device.**
+Using the device differently than intended by Lobaro may cause damage to people, the environment, or the device.**

 !!! info "Consider using the latest firmware on your hardware"